hthomas7/hthomas7.github.io/README.md

-## I am a student at Nashua High School South.
-I am interested in Computational Biology
+### I am a student at Nashua High School South.
+I am interested in Computational Biology.

 <!--
 **hthomas7/hthomas7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.